realdcre/becometrustedinstaller/README.md

 They use NtObjectManager to get the processname from TrustedInstaller.exe to create a child process of it.
 By doing so, you get a Powershell/CMD or File Explorer window/terminal with TrustedInstallers permission.

 # What is the Executable doing?
 The executable is just a wrapper for the .ps1 scripts to make them feel nicer.
-Make sure TrustedInstaller.exe is running!
+The executable needs to run with Elevated Privileges in order to run the ps1 scripts as admin.

 # roadmap
 - Package into a singular .exe file (done to part)
 - (create a script that can run core windows services as TrustedInstaller out of the box)
+- Create GUI
+- Pack all ps1 scrips into the exe aswell